jonathanericksen/Party_Tweets/README.md

 **Part Two**

-In addition to corpus analysis, Trace Political tasked JE Consulting to suss out the feasibility of building a classifier using neural networks that successfully predicts the political party of which the author of an official tweet belongs.
-To be deemed successful, the model must successfully predict political party with 90% accuracy on test data.
+In addition to corpus analysis, Trace Political tasked JE Consulting with assessing the feasibility of building a classifier using neural networks that successfully predicts the political party of which the author of an official tweet belongs.
+To be deemed successful, the model must predict political party with 90% accuracy on test data.
 Should this succeed, Trace Political will further pursue projects related to predictive modeling with natural language processing for use among it's consulting operations.

 ***